Nicholas F. Brady: Advisor to Ronald Reagan

+Secretary of the Treasury

-Brady became the 68th Secretary of the Treasury on September 15, 1988, and served during the last four months of Reagan's presidency and throughout the Bush administration.
-In 1989, after a period of years in which a number of developing countries, including Mexico, defaulted on their international debt, he developed the Brady Plan to help them sell dollar-denominated bonds.
+Brady became the 68th United States Secretary of the Treasury on September 15, 1988, and served during the last four months of Reagan's presidency and throughout the George H. W. Bush administration.
+In 1989, after a period of years in which a number of developing countries, including Mexico, defaulted on their external debt, he developed the Brady Plan to help them sell United States dollar-denominated bonds.
 These became known as Brady Bonds.

 Early in his tenure as Treasury Secretary, The New York Times wrote that Brady had a rocky start and was "bland on television and awkward as a public speaker."
 But as a close friend and advisor to President Bush he had considerable influence.
-Chuck Schumer, a Democratic congressman at the time, expressed the prevailing view: "Is he the smartest guy in the world?
+Chuck Schumer of New York, who was a Democratic member of the United States House of Representatives at the time, expressed the prevailing view: "Is he the smartest guy in the world?
 No. Did he make some major screwups?
 Yes.
 But Brady is one of the few people in the Government trying to do real substance.
 On savings and loan, he stepped up to the plate and swung at balls.
 The same with the third world debt.
 I'm not sure I agree with his plan, but at least he tried to do something.
 So, in an Administration where so much seems aimed at image and hype, Brady does deserve a lot of credit."

-He is a former chairman of the board of Dillon Read & Co.
-Inc. (investment banking) (1970–1988) and a former Chairman of Purolator, Inc. (filtration products) (1971–1987).

-Brady's career in the banking industry spanned 34 years.
-He joined Dillon, Read & Co. in New York City in 1954, rising to chairman of the board.
-He has been the Chairman of Darby Overseas Investments, Ltd. and Darby Technology Ventures Group, LLC, investment firms, since 1994.
-Mr. Brady is Chairman of Franklin Templeton Investment Funds (an international investment management company), a director of Hess Corporation (an exploration and production company) and Holowesko Partners Ltd. (investment management companies).
-He is also a director of the oilfield services company Weatherford International since 2004.
-He has been a director of the NCR Corporation, the MITRE Corporation, and the H.J.
-Heinz Company, among others.
-His father had been a major figure in Thoroughbred horse racing both in the United States and in Europe.
-Although never involved with the sport at the same level as his father, Nicholas Brady served for a time as chairman of The Jockey Club.
-Mill House (Stable) is the nom de course for Brady's racing operation.

 He has also served as a trustee of Rockefeller University and a member of the Board of the Economic Club of New York.
-He is a member of the Council on Foreign Relations, Inc and a former member of the Steering Committee of the Bilderberg Group.
-He is a former trustee of the Boys' Club of Newark.
+He is a member of the Council on Foreign Relations and a former member of the Steering Committee of the Bilderberg Meeting.
+He is a former trustee of the Boys & Girls Clubs of America of Newark, New Jersey.
 Brady received the Golden Plate Award of the American Academy of Achievement in 1977.

 Personal life

-Brady and his wife, the former Katherine Douglas (known as Kitty), have four children.
+Brady married Katherine Douglas (known as Kitty, daughter of Percy Livingston Douglas, president of the Otis Elevator Company) in 1952, and they had four children and 13 grandchildren.
+Katherine Brady died on January 6, 2021 at age 89.

+Although never involved with horse racing at the same level as his father, he served for a time as chairman of The Jockey Club.
+Mill House (Stable) is the nom de course for Brady's racing operation.